Dusun people: Traditional music

 The music of the Dusuns is usually orchestrated in the form of a band consisting of musicians using traditional musical instruments, such as the bamboo flute of sompoton, the togunggak, the gong, and the kulintangan.
 Musical instruments in Sabah are classified into chordophones (consisting of gagayan or sundatang, tongkungon, and the Arabian-influenced gambus), aerophones (consisting of bungkau, suling, turali or tuahi, and sompoton), idiophones (gong, kulintangan, togunggak, and turuding), and membranophones (consisting of gendang, kompang, or tontog).
 The most common musical instruments in Dusun ceremonies are the gong and kulintangan.
 The gong beat usually varies by region and district based on each of the Dusun subgroups.
+Art music and dance from Kimaragang Dusun is different from the other Dusun sub-tribes because of its softer, melodic and harmonic melody.
+There are also classic literary names of bo'or, rina'at and sunda'at with singing called tabai insi and todindot.
 The Tatana Dusun of Kuala Penyu District are known for their traditional ginda song, consisting of a total of 32 ginda, which is one of the main traditional songs of the Tatana Dusun, apart from badaup, bolibag, boluai, mibobogo, and nandong, that are used during ritual ceremonies to interact with supernatural beings.
 The Dusun ethnic music is currently being preserved and promoted through various methods, including the nurturing of younger generations with traditional instrument skills and the promotion of Dusun music on modern major music streaming platforms.